crisgarner/noir101-tutorial/notes.md

 nargo check should clean data or there should be an option for clean

 better messages for errors when public inputs are wrong generated in the contracts ex.
 [FAIL.
 Reason: PUBLIC_INPUT_GE_P()]

+Make sure proofs are on the right side 0x0000123 not 0x12300000

+convertion of strings to fields is buggy even keccak256(bytes(_signature) that is a full bytes32 gets rejected